Jack Harold Jones: Lori Barrett

 Lorraine "Lori" Anne Barrett, a 32-year-old tourist from Bridgeville, Pennsylvania was last seen at the Elbo Room, a bar located at the corner of Las Olas Boulevard and A1A State Road.
 According to witnesses, she was accompanied by a heavily tattooed man to her motel room at the Days Inn Lauderdale Surf Motel on Seabreeze Boulevard.
 At about noon on June 1, 1991, her body was found by a cleaning lady.
 She had been raped and strangled.

 Immediately following the body's discovery, police created a facial composite, complete with descriptions of the suspect's tattoos (barbed wire and hearts etched with names), and distributed it around Broward County.
 However, it was to no avail, and the case quickly went cold.

 Mary Phillips

 On June 6, 1995, Mary Phillips and her 11-year-old daughter, Lacey, were attacked at her office in Bald Knob, Arkansas.
-Jones, equipped with latex gloves, a wire, and a BB gun, broke into the office, raped and murdered Mary, and beat Lacey so brutally that she appeared dead.
-Jones tied the child to a chair in the bathroom and left.
+Jones, equipped with latex gloves, a wire, and a BB gun, broke into the office, He took Lacey to the bathroom and tied the girl to a chair.
+When he returned, Lacey, now crying, pleaded him not to hurt her mother.
+Jones replied, I'm not.
+I'm going to hurt you."
+He then choked her unconscious and attempted to beat her to death with the barrel of the BB gun, striking her at least eight times in the head.
+The girl suffered severe lacerations and multiple skull fractures.
+Jones also raped and murdered Mary Phillips.